Smoczysko/introduction-to-jee-examples/README.md

 Each topic (technology, JSR) has it's own directory (Maven module).
 In that directory there are multiple subdirectories - one for each examples (Maven sub modules).
 Thanks to Maven modularity each example POM file has only necessary meta information.
 All dependencies and plugins configurations are in main pom.xml file.

+## Requirements ##

+This project has very small system requirements:

+* Java SE SDK 1.7 or higher
+* Apache Maven 3.0 or higher

 ## How to run? ##

 Each example is a independent JEE Maven application.
 All of them are build based on simple JEE application bootstrap from [introduction-to-jee-ug repository](https://github.com/Smoczysko/introduction-to-jee-ug).
 In order to run it navigate to its directory in command line and type: